Hariic33/date-picker-app/README.md

 3. Click on the input field to show the datepicker.

 4. Select a date, and it will be displayed in the input field in the selected format.

+5. You can change the date format by selecting a different option from the "Select Date Format" dropdown.